The Ember Island Players: Plot

 As Aang and Zuko practice their firebending at Ozai's beach house on Ember Island, Sokka and Suki arrive from the market with a poster advertising a play about the group's adventures.
 When the group arrives at the theater that night, they find many inconsistencies with reality.
 The actress playing Katara is an emotional filibusterer while Sokka's actor constantly jokes about his hunger, much to their real counterparts' disappointment.
 Suki states that Sokka makes bad jokes about everything else, and Sokka agrees.
 Aang is heavily angered when he sees his counterpart is played by a woman, while Zuko begins to realize how badly he treated his uncle Iroh.
 However, Toph Beifong enjoys every aspect of the show, especially her portrayal as a big, buff man.

 As the show continues, the play depicts their various adventures in a cheesy, unflattering, and inaccurate light.
-In the scene where Zuko and Katara are trapped in the Crystal Catacombs of Ba Sing Se, (Note: Originally depicted in "The Crossroads of Destiny") the actress Katara states she has a crush on Zuko and that she thinks of Aang as a little brother.
+In the scene where Zuko and Katara are trapped in the Crystal Catacombs of Ba Sing Se, (Note: Originally depicted in "The Crossroads of Destiny") the actress Katara states she has a crush on Zuko and that she thinks of Aang as a little brother (much to the discomfort of the real Zuko and Katara).
 This angers Aang, who walks out of the play with Sokka, not realizing that he's upset, asking him for fire gummies.
 Katara finds him during an intermission, and he tells her that he had hoped they would be together after he confessed his feelings to her on the day of the invasion.
 (Note: As depicted in "The Day of Black Sun") Katara confesses that she is confused and that she doesn't want to enter into a relationship with a war going on, but Aang kisses her regardless.
 Katara gets angry with this and returns to the play; Aang gets upset at himself for being too forwards.
 Inside, Zuko talks with Toph about how he feels he has betrayed his uncle, and that the play is just shoving all his bad decisions in his face.
 Toph reassures Zuko that Iroh would be proud of him, and she would know as she met him once and all he talked about was Zuko.
 (Note: As depicted in "The Chase") Sokka and Suki go backstage where Sokka gives his play counterpart's actor some tips on Sokka's comedy, which the actor uses during the play to Sokka's delight.

 Eventually, the play catches up with the present, at which point it veers into a speculative depiction of the arrival of Sozin's comet.
 The play's versions of Aang and Zuko are killed by Ozai and Azula, respectively, resulting in rapturous applause from the Fire Nation audience and disturbing the real Aang and Zuko.
 With the play revealed as a propaganda piece, the group exits, feeling deflated and disappointed, though Sokka admits the special effects were decent.